Removal of the submandibular salivary gland

 Will anything else be done while I am asleep?

-If your gland is being removed because of infection that is caused by a stone, it may also be necessary to make a cut inside your mouth to remove that stone.
+If your gland is being removed because of infection caused by a stone, your surgeon may also need to make a cut inside your mouth to remove the stone.
+You will discuss this with your surgeon before your operation.

 How long will the operation take?

-The length of time the operation takes partly depends on how difficult the operation is.
-In an uncomplicated procedure it will take approximately 45 minutes to remove the submandibular gland.
+How long the operation takes, depends partly on how difficult the operation is.
+If the procedure is uncomplicated, it will take approximately 45 minutes.

 What can I expect after my operation?